Vardot/varbase/tests/features/varbase/README.txt

   Varbase Gherkin features.
   ------------------------------------------------------------------------------
-  A list of features and scenarios to have a full test over Varbase 7.x-3.x
+  A list of features and scenarios to have a full test over Varbase 8.x-4.x

   If you want to run all Gherkin Features over a new Varbase site.
-  You will need to create the list of Testing users, and Add French, and Arabic languages to the site.
+  You will need to create the list of Testing users, Arabic languages to the site.

   # --------------------------------------------------------------------------